 Council flushes water mains as a maintenance measure to reduce the incidence of discoloured water, especially during summer, however it is not possible to predict where discoloured water will occur.
 Also, as Council is keen to conserve water and not be wasteful, flushing is limited to essential cases.
 Current technology is also limited in its ability to remove the manganese from the water supply system, however improvements are constantly being made, and when a suitable solution is available, it will be adopted as Council is keen to minimise this problem.

 What can you do?

 If you encounter discoloured water during working hours you should call Bathurst Regional Council on 02 6333 6100.
 If the discoloured water occurs after hours call Council’s emergency number 6334 2795.
-Council staff will normally advise to run the tap closest to the street and another tap furthermost from the street for 5 minutes only.
-If possible, the water should be put to good use on the lawn or garden.
+Council staff will normally advise to run the tap closest to the street and another tap furthermost from the street for no more than 5 minutes.
+If possible, the water should be put to good use on the lawn or garden (either using a bucket or hose to see if the discolouration clears).
 In many cases, this will clear the problem.
 The cost to the customer of this flushing is on average between 10 and 20 cents.
 If the water is still discoloured after this time, the same number should be called and arrangements will be made to send a crew to your street and flush the water main, and the service if necessary.
 Once these have been flushed you may need to run your taps individually to clear any residue.

 Is the water safe to drink when discoloured?

 Council carries out weekly water quality testing and whilst discoloured water may appear unpleasant, the water quality tests show discoloured water is safe to drink and is not a hazard to health.

 Discoloured water does not cause stomach upsets or diarrhoea.